The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 Pros

-- Made in the US, their rapid lead screen has been validated in an EPA-certified lab — it’s a rare find.
+- Made in the US: Their rapid lead detection has been validated by an EPA-certified lab — a feature that’s hard to find.

-- The kit is easy to use, with clear instructions.
+- User-friendly: The kit is straightforward, with clear instructions.

-- It tests for a wide range of contaminants, including bacteria, pesticides, and heavy metals.
+- Comprehensive screening: Tests for a broad spectrum of contaminants, including bacteria, pesticides, and heavy metals.

-- The kit includes everything you need to test your water.
+- All-in-one solution: The kit includes everything you need for thorough water analysis.

 Cons

-- Kits are temperature-sensitive and must be shipped and stored properly.
+- Temperature-sensitive: Kits must be shipped and stored under specific conditions to ensure accuracy.

 FAQs